-Participants will learn to employ a standardized assessment of swallowing impairment through examination of 17 essential physiologic components of the swallowing mechanism in adults.
-Utilizing videofluoroscopic images paired and synchronized with custom swallow physiology animations, participants are systematically taught the 17 physiologic components and standardized impairment scores associated with each that together comprise the MBSImP standardized assessment.
+Participants will learn to employ a standardized assessment of swallowing impairment through examination of 17 essential physiologic components of the adult swallowing mechanism.
+Utilizing videofluoroscopic images paired with custom-built animations depicting swallow impairments, participants are systematically taught the 17 physiologic components and standardized impairment scores associated with each that together comprise the MBSImP standardized assessment.

-The training format provides ample opportunity for interactive practice and includes feedback as to scoring accuracy.
+The training format includes ample opportunity for interactive practice in interpreting swallow studies and provides feedback as to accuracy of impairment scoring.
 When ready, participants will demonstrate their competency in the reliability zone testing.
 Participants may work at their own pace and have unlimited time to complete this training.
-The Reliability Testing may be repeated as needed.
-The MBSImP training and testing are entirely Internet-based and require no special software.
+The reliability testing may be repeated as needed.
+This training is fully website-based and requires no special software.
 Offered for 2.1 ASHA CEUs – 21 contact hours.